 If the institution does not meet all the criteria, an explanation of both TWC's licensing and exemption processes is contained on the TWC Career Schools and Colleges Resources page.
 Follow the Apply for a certificate of approval link for more information.

+Tuition and fees rates paid by VR cannot exceed maximum payment rates; when training is obtained in another state, payment is governed by the policies and procedures outlined in C-412: Maximum Payment for Training at a Propriety Institution.

+Customers that are SSI/SSDI recipients are exempt from limitations and required participation in the cost of training services.
+Refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

-Tuition and fees rates paid by VR cannot exceed maximum payment rates; when training is obtained in another state, payment is governed by the policies and procedures outlined in C-412: Maximum Payment for Training at a Propriety Institution.When a customer chooses to attend a private or an out-of-state proprietary school, even though a comparable training institution is available in Texas, refer to C-409-5: Private or Out-of-State Training at a College or University for documentation and payment procedure requirements.
+When a customer chooses to attend a private or an out-of-state proprietary school, even though a comparable training institution is available in Texas, refer to C-409-5: Private or Out-of-State Training at a College or University for documentation and payment procedure requirements.

 …